 - Level 2 core unit in the Agricultural Science and Technology; Agricultural Technology; Agribusiness and Agricultural Science; Agribusiness major sequences

 - Level 2 elective

-- Typically this unit is assessed in the following ways: (1) work placement in industry; (2) written reports; and (3) presentations.
+Indicative assessments in this unit are as follows: (1) work placement in industry; (2) written assessment; and (3) presentation seminars.
 Further information is available in the unit outline.